UCL-ARC/condenser-mkdocs/docs/end_user_guide/ssh.md

 To access SSH, you will need to have [setup MFA]( https://www.ucl.ac.uk/isd/services/stay-secure/multi-factor-authentication-mfa) on your UCL account.
-Both options below have enhanced MFA requirements, so you may be prompted more often than usual.

 ## Getting a Certificate

 You can quickly generate a new certificate through the web interface.
 The Portal will generate a new key and signed certificate.
 This certificate will be valid for 7 days.
 You can only have *one* active certificate at a time using this method.
-If you need multiple certificates, please use the CLI option below.

 1. Connect to the UCL VPN
 2. Go to the [SSH Portal](https://ssh.condenser.arc.ucl.ac.uk)